At the moment, Dutch sheep’s wool is a waste product that has almost no destination. 1.5 million kilos of wool is burned every year.

 Where does the wool come from?

 We want soft wool that does not itch, so merino wool was created from the Merino sheep.
 The Merino sheep are mainly kept in Australia.
 Due to less animal welfare rules, it is cheaper to produce wool here.
-A merino sheep in Australia can therefore have up to 5 kilos of wool on its body, while a Dutch sheep has 1 kilo of wool on its body.
+A merino sheep in Australia can therefore have up to 5 kilos of wool on its body, while a Dutch sheep has about 3 kilo of wool on its body.
 So cheap.

 The complete production process, like many craft processes, has completely disappeared to low-wage countries such as; China, India, Pakistan, etc. The wages are low here.
 Here the wool of the Australian sheep is processed into a product.
 After which it is transported to the Netherlands to be sold.